 When Can You Change Your Cartilage Piercing?

-The initial piece of jewelry that the piercer puts in your cartilage piercing should not be changed for at least 4 to 6 months.
-If you want to avoid the prolonging of the healing time, then you should stick to the same jewelry for the said amount of time.
+You can change your cartilage piercing after about 4 to 6 months.
+If you want to avoid prolonging the healing time, then you should stick to the same jewelry for the said amount of time.

 What Happens If I Change My Cartilage Piercing Too Early?

 If you change your cartilage piercing too early, it will delay the healing process.
 There’s no point in changing a cartilage piercing until it is totally healed.
 Changing a cartilage piercing too early means giving an invitation to infections, bumps, irritation, and swelling.

 The piercing may as well close just after you remove the initial jewelry piece and not give you enough time to put in another thing.
 If there’s a legit reason for you to change your cartilage piercing before the required time, then the best way is to visit your piercer and tell them to change it for you.

 No, don’t twist your cartilage piercing – just leave it on its own for a while.
 Poking your piercing jewelry unnecessarily can result in delayed healing.
 Moreover, twisting the jewelry around can lead to irritation or swelling.
 And that is the last thing that you’d want.
 So it is best to leave your cartilage piercing as it is.

 Why Does a Cartilage Piercing Take More Time To Heal?

 Cartilage is a type of connective tissue and unfortunately, there is not a lot of blood supply in the cartilage.
 Blood plays an integral role in the healing process.
 And the absence or less flow of blood in the cartilage leads to a longer healing time.
 Therefore, a cartilage piercing takes around 6 months to heal on average.